Brussels / 31 January & 1 February 2026

 2. How to setup MIG and MPS.

-3. How MIG and MPS behave under actual load.
+3. How MIG and MPS behave under load.

 4. Memory issues, crashes, and failures.